Royals vs. Mets Player Props Betting Odds

-Player props can be found for Francisco Lindor and Bobby Witt Jr., among others, when the New York Mets visit the Kansas City Royals at Kauffman Stadium on Tuesday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds on Francisco Lindor, Bobby Witt Jr. and others in the New York Mets-Kansas City Royals matchup at Kauffman Stadium on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!